UoA-eResearch/vmhandbook/_doc/mount-drive.md

 categories: linux admin howto
 ---

-Network drives include Unifiles, research drive and other network file systems that start with `//machine_name`.
-This tutorial will mount network folder `//files.auckland.ac.nz/ResFolder` to VM's `~/ResFolder`.
-You may need to change the paths according to your own requirements.
+Network drives include your Unifiles home folder, Unifiles research drives and other network file systems that start with `//machine_name`.
+This tutorial will mount one of your research drives..

+If you want to mount some other location, e.g. a faculty drive, you'll need to change the path according to your requirements.

-## Install cifs-utils and create mount directory [required once]
+## Prerequisites: Install cifs-utils and create mount directory [required once]

 On Ubuntu VM, run: